MakaEdgar/MEME_Trainer_4/README.md

 4. write word => +Enter
 5. If you are wrong, you should write it one more time
 6. Repeat until the end of the words
-7. You can find statistics in 'users' folder
-8. To create dict you can investigate 'dicts' folder or write me :)
-9. See error and game statistics in `./users/UserName`
+7. See error and game statistics in `./users/UserName`

+## Adding new dicts
+1. Create txt file with two column structure: "phrase"-tab-"meaning"
+2. Put is into folder `./tools/new_dicts`
+3. Execute `download_audio_for_txt.bat` file and wait (~2 second per word)
+4. Copy new folder into `./dicts`, see structure there